Frequently Asked Questions!

 How much does it cost?

 We do not charge anything for a child to attend the Family Fun Nights, Family Celebrations or Character Clubs.
 However, we welcome whatever contributions you are able to make.
 The busing for Family Fun Nights and Family Celebration days costs us $2.00/child.
+Our Friday Night Shift_Youth program asks for $2/night to help cover costs.
 All our summer programs are low-cost and we try to work with every financial situtation.
 Rainbows has a minimal cost to cover the price of the class materials.

 There are fundraising opportunities throughout the year to help offset the cost of the programs.
 We encourage all kids and parents to participate.
 Together, we can keep Kids On Track accessible to everyone!